Summary: The Zeus ZS-806 is also new for 2009.

 Again, this isn't just a Zeus-only problem, it's unfortunately

 a widespread issue for many helmet manufacturers.

-of several riders over time, on different types of motorcycles with and without
+of several riders over time on different types of motorcycles with and without

 Reviews for more information on choosing and wearing earplugs.

 Note also that perceived noise levels will vary, depending on the

 Score: I'll rate the ZS-806 as "Good"

 Helmet Weight This ZS-806 in size large weighs

 at 1623 grams (3 lbs., 9-1/4 oz.).
-This is
+This is excellent, and this

-ZS-806 is comparatively a lightweight helmet, especially considering
+is comparatively a lightweight helmet, especially considering

 that it has an internal sun visor, which generally adds a few

 The ZS-806, even with the internal sun visor, weighs below

 the median for all of the helmets we've reviewed and sits in

 Motorcycle Helmet Weights page: